fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_023.md

 Understanding a candidates way of thinking is a really great way to get a sneak peak at what type of coworker they will be.

-## What About Being a Junior Developer Who Can't Measure Up?
+## What About Being A Junior Developer Who Can't Measure Up?

 There is reason to sugarcoat it, it sucks.
 I have sadly been here as many others.
 I did not care for it.